tenzir/tenzir/web/blog/tenzir-node-v4.22/index.md

 Tenzir Platform, you might have already noticed the toggle to enable TQL2, allowing you to explore its potential.

-Today marks a significant milestone as we unveil the initial version of our highly anticipated [TQL2 documentation](../overview).
+Today marks a significant milestone as we release the initial version of our [TQL2 documentation](../tql2/operators).
 This means you can now dive deep into learning about TQL2 and unlock its full capabilities!

 We’re committed to continuously enhancing the documentation, ensuring you have all the resources you need to make the most of TQL2.
 Stay tuned for more